Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/test/README.md

     ```

 ## Setup

-Go through the following setup inorder to delete and create the required servicebus-entities(just before running each test) and for authenticating to the servicebus using `AadTokenCredentials` instead of `ConnectionString`.
+Go through the following setup in order to delete and create the required servicebus-entities(just before running each test).
+This would need authenticating to Service Bus using `AadTokenCredentials` instead of `ConnectionString`.
+The below setup is also needed to run the tests that specifically uses `AadTokenCredentials` to authenticate.

 **Register a new application in AAD**